CertifiedTrue/certifiedtrue.github.io/README.md

 * Promote our community of communities taking a validator and transactor approach with our blockchain and apps.

+* Open-Source, not Open-Contribtion.
+In order to ensure quality code, Certnet does not accept patches from unknonwn persons.

 ## Projects
 CertifiedTrue incubates and promotes a [range of business blockchain technologies](https://github.com/CertifiedTrue), including blockchain distributed ledger nodes on AWS, content addressable storage on GCP, Android and iOS client libraries, graphical interfaces, utility libraries and sample applications.
 CertifiedTrue strategy encourages the re-use of common software building blocks and enables rapid innovation of DLT components by supporting Hyperledger and different open source projects, contributing back to the progress through a standard [life cycle](https://wiki.hyperledger.org/community/project-lifecycle).